Azure/pcs-cli/README.md

 The purpose of the basic deployment is to demo the capabilities of the system and requires minimal setup, deploying all resources to a single VM.

-Creating a Basic solution will result in the following Azure services being provisioned into your Azure subscription:
+Creating a basic solution will result in the following Azure services being provisioned into the subscription:

 | Resource                       | Used For  |
 |--------------------------------|-----------|